brijnandan/Lessons/git/readme_centos.md

 sudo yum install postfix <br />
 this install the mailing package which is uses bu gitlab.<br />
 sudo systemctl enable postfix.<br />
-sudo systemctl start postfix<br />
+(postfix is linux service which gitlab uses to send out emails) <br /> sudo systemctl start postfix<br />
 sudo firewall-cmd --permanent --add-service=http<br />
 sudo systemctl reload firewalld<br />

+gitlab basically uses chef for its software configuration management. <br />
+there are two important files used by chef for its configuration.< br />

+first is /etc/gitlab/gitlab.rb <br />
+gitlab.rb is the file where we need to make the changes <br />

+second file is /var/opt/gitlab/gitlab-rails/etc/gitlab.yml<br />
+This file is changed by gitlab.rb do not directly change this file.
+If it is done it gets erased every time you run "sudo gitlab-ctl reconfigure" < br />

+ So any change done in gitlab.rb show follow running sudo gitlab-ctl reconfigure